Top

 Notably, results were better with patients that had mild COVID-19 at baseline compared to moderate/severe cases, and overall efficacy is reduced by poor results with extremely late treatment 9 days after onset, and with patients that had no symptoms at baseline.

-Authors note the treatment drug was recalled and replaced from another source but do not report why the drug was recalled.
-Authors describe previous research testing 10mg and 20mg doses, noting that only 20mg showed improved pulmonary function testing, however authors do not indicate why they chose to test the lower dose.
+Authors note the treatment drug was voluntarily recalled and replaced from another source but do not report why the drug was recalled.
+Authors describe previous research testing 10mg and 20mg doses, noting that only 20mg showed improved pulmonary function testing, however authors do not indicate why they chose to test the lower dose for COVID-19.

-It is unclear why authors report all-cause hospitalization and urgent care rather than COVID-19 specific outcomes.
+It is unclear why authors only report all-cause hospitalization and urgent care and do not report COVID-19 specific outcomes.
 Given the low rate of urgent care visits and hospitalization, and the expected baseline frequency of these events independent of COVID-19, most or all of these events may be unrelated to COVID-19.

 Authors note that previous research showed improvements specifically for cough, and authors collected cough data, however no results for cough are reported.